 Settle down in the right location

-Finding the right location isn’t always easy in a city, where space is in high demand.
+Finding the right location isn’t always easy in a city where space is in high demand.
 The team at the business location center is happy to help you with your search for suitable office space.
-You may also register for their Real Estate Portal, which provides an overview of the commercial real estate and spaces offered by public sector and private owners.
+You may also register in their Real Estate Portal, which provides an overview of the commercial real estate and spaces offered by public sector and private owners.

-Additionally, these technology and new business centres in Berlin offer affordable office space, a chance to network with other entrepreneurs’ advice, consulting and other services:
+Additionally, these technology and new business centers in Berlin offer affordable office space, a chance to network with other entrepreneurs’ advice, consulting and other services: